Customer Support Impact

 SLA Stability

-Targets met; planned capacity absorbs volume; weekly dashboards show status.
+SLA targets met; planned capacity absorbs volume; weekly dashboards show service status.

 Step 02